pradumnnec/fogflow/doc/en/source/FogFlowGuide1.md

 ```
 #### S5 (Constants management)

-*Rule*:Constants value should be managed by ADEXP and ICAO message
+*Rule*:Constant value should be managed by ADEXP and ICAO message

 * Bad implementation
 ```